RogerCL24/ChatBot/CHATBOT/README.md

 > [!NOTE]
 > Code from [training.py](training.py)

-- First we store the `API-KEY` at the enviornment var with:
+- First, we store the `API-KEY` at the enviornment var with:
 ```python
 os.environ['OPENAI_API_KEY'] = "<API-KEY>"
 ```